Criticality in the Bose-Hubbard model with three-body repulsion: The Model

 In this article, we consider the attractive Bose-Hubbard model with relaxing of the three-body on-site repulsion from the hard-core limit to a finite value.
 We assume that the finite three-body repulsion is still sufficiently large to prevent the system from collapsing.
-Whilst the three-body losses dominate in the system, they are not instantaneous.
-We restrict to the one-dimensional lattice wherein the system of $L$ sites (with open boundary conditions) is described by the extended Bose-Hubbard Hamiltonian:
+While the three-body losses dominate in the system, they are not instantaneous.
+We restrict ourselves to the 1D lattice wherein the system of $L$ sites (with open boundary conditions) is described by the extended Bose-Hubbard Hamiltonian:

-The $\hat{a}_i$ is the annihilation operator of a single boson on site $i$ and $\hat{n}_i = \hat{a}_i^\dagger\hat{a}_i$ is the local particle number operator.
+The $\hat{a}_i$ is the annihilation operator of a single boson at site $i$ and $\hat{n}_i = \hat{a}_i^\dagger\hat{a}_i$ is the local particle number operator.
 The two-body interaction $U<0$ and $W$ is the repulsive three-body interaction parameter.
 This three-body term can be understood as an effective way of taking into account higher orbital physics and three-body losses.
 In the limit $W\rightarrow \infty$ the last term in the Hamiltonian is equivalent to the three-body on site hard-core constraint $\forall_i (a^\dagger_i)^3 \equiv 0$ introduced and studied in detail earlier \cite{Lee,Diehl1,Diehl2,Chen,Bonnes,Ng}.
 Here, we examine the properties of the QPTs the system undergoes when the three-body term is tunable and large but finite.
-While populating a lattice site with three bosons is not completely forbidden, the associated energy cost makes this process unfavourable.
+While populating a lattice site with three bosons is not completely forbidden, the associated energy cost makes this process unfavorable.
 Thus states with sites occupied by more than two bosons affect the system properties mainly via virtual processes.
-It is worth noting, that such a model was also studied in the opposite case, i.e. for repulsive two-body interactions and attractive three-body ones, where contraction of insulting lobes was predicted \cite{Silva,Sowinski2,Safavi}.
+It is worth noticing, that such a model was also studied in the opposite case, i.e., for repulsive two-body interactions and attractive three-body ones, where contraction of insulting lobes was predicted \cite{Silva,Sowinski2,Safavi,Ejima,Silva2,SowinskiRavi,Sowinski3}.